Rules for the New Moon

 The Abib and Barley Error – Part 1

-As springtime approaches that same old controversy rears its ugly head once again among the many followers of Yahweh concerning the beginning of the New Year.
+When springtime approaches, an old controversy resurfaces among the many followers of Yahweh regarding the beginning of the New Year.

 What is the definition of a scriptural New Moon?

-Is a visible crescent of the moon required to begin the month?
+Is the sighting of a visible moon crescent required to begin the month?

-From what location does one need to determine the New Moon?
+From what location should one determine the New Moon?

-Does one use the spring equinox to determine the month of Abib?
+Should the spring equinox be used to determine the month of Abib?

-Does one only use the “green ears of barley” formula for the month of Abib?
+Is the formula based solely on the “green ears of barley” sufficient for the month of Abib?

-Can one use only calculations for the New Moons?
+Can calculations be used exclusively to determine the New Moons?

-Does one use both the spring equinox and barley for the month of Abib?
+Should both the spring equinox and the barley condition be considered for the month of Abib?

-What group today has Yahweh’s truth and authority to proclaim and sanctify the true New Year?
+Which group today possesses Yahweh’s truth and authority to proclaim and sanctify the true New Year?

-Can we rely on the current Jewish Calendar for the correct dates?
+Can we rely on the current Jewish Calendar for accurate dates?

-In this particular discussion, we will address the validity of the so-called requirement of “green ears of barley” to determine the month of Abib and the beginning of Yahweh’s New Year.
+In this discussion, we will address the validity of the “green ears of barley” requirement for determining the month of Abib and the beginning of Yahweh’s New Year.

 Continue reading “The Abib and Barley Error – Part 1”